OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

   If you are running an external OrientDB server, provide its URL (for example, *orientdb.url=remote:localhost/Orienteer*).
 For details, see [OrientDB manual](http://orientdb.com/docs/last/Concepts.html#database-url).
 * >orientdb.db.username=&lt;user name&gt;

-  Set the name of the default user on the OrientDB server (it will be used by guest users).
+  Set the name of the default user on the OrientDB server (it will be used by guest users as well).
 * >orientdb.db.password=&lt;user password&gt;

   Set password for the default user on the OrientDB server.